shanep-web/shanep-web.github.io/_lessons/lesson25.md

 ---
-title: Checkpoint 3
+title: Checkpoint 3 - Define database schema
 tag: final project
 layout: project
-lessons: [lesson24, lesson25, lesson26, lesson27, lesson28]
 ---

-## Overview

-Complete the tasks that you defined for checkpoint 3.
+At this checkpoint our app will display a list of 5 blog posts (readonly) that are just hard coded into the app.